Trees with Pink Flowers in Spring (With Pictures) – Identification Guide

 Pink Flowering Dogwood (Cornus florida ‘Rubra’)

 Pink-flowering dogwood is a beautiful ornamental tree with abundant pink bracts that look like flowers.
-This small spring flowering deciduous tree has a vase shape.
+This small spring flowering tree has a vase shape.
 It produces large pink four-petaled flower-like bracts surrounding tiny greenish flowers in the spring.
 After flowering, ovate leaves and orange-red fruits appear.
 In fall, this dogwood’s foliage turns attractive scarlet and maroon shades.

 Pink-flowering dogwood grows 15 to 30 ft.
 (4.5 – 9 m) tall and wide.
 The pink flowers on this native tree persist through spring until early summer.
 Flowering dogwoods with pink blossoms are regarded as some of the most spectacular landscape trees.